 The internet can be a wonderfully rich source of free legal information.
-You can find reliable and authoritative websites; there are other useful sites that might not necessarily be official but are good starting points; and then there are the sites that should be used with caution or dismissed entirely (unfortunately the majority!).
+You can find reliable and authoritative websites; there are other useful sites that might not necessarily be official but are good starting points; and then there are the sites that should be used with caution or dismissed entirely.